-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 18 June to 20 July 2021, as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 18 June to 20 July 2021, as detailed in Attachment 1 to Report CJ114-08/21.

 For the period 18 June to 20 July 2021, 11 documents were executed by affixing the Common Seal.
 A summary is provided below: